karoly-zsolnai-feher/karoly-zsolnai-feher.github.io/Physics/8.02x-Electricity_and_Magnetism_(Lewin)/4-Electrostatic_Potential.md

 # Electric potential

+Why do we need this?
+Soon, you will see that electric potentials can easily tell us **how things should move** in an electric field.

 For the configuration below, we have a charge of $+Q$, and a test charge of $+q$ in point $p$ just $R$ distance away.

 <img src="4-Electrostatic_Potential/electrostatic_potential_general.png" width="400" align="middle" style="display:block; margin: auto">